software-development-project-1/software-development-project-1.github.io/material/sprint-1.md

 ### Sprint backlog

 During Sprint Planning event, the Developers decide the amount of user stories they manage to implemented during the upcoming Sprint.
 The selected user stories are chosen from the top (highest priority) of the Product Backlog.
-The chosen user stories are split into technical _tasks_.
-These tasks are added to a _Sprint Backlog_.
+The chosen user stories are split into technical _tasks_, which are both added to a _Sprint Backlog_.

 ![Sprint Backlog](/assets/product-backlog-sprint-backlog.png){: width="400" }